Decathlon/gradle-plugin-phraseapp/README.md

     // If you want to specify your custom locale in the name of a PhraseApp locale, you can specify the regex of your PhraseApp locale name here.
 Default: .+_([a-z]{2}-[A-Z]{2}) localeNameRegex = "<string>"

+    // If you want to omit translation comments imported by the download task.
+Default: false ignoreComments = false
 }
 ```